Laura strengthens into 'extremely dangerous' Category 4 hurricane, evacuations underway

-Laura has potential to become Category 5 hurricane as 'catastrophic' storm nears landfall
+Hurricane Laura: Wind, rain pummel coasts of Louisiana, Texas as ferocious storm makes landfall

-LOS ANGELES - Laura roared toward landfall in southwestern Louisiana near the Texas border as a menacing Category 4 hurricane late Wednesday, pushing ocean water topped with waves onto low-lying land.
+LOS ANGELES - Laura roared ashore in southwestern Louisiana near the Texas border as a menacing Category 4 hurricane late Wednesday, pushing ocean water topped with waves onto low-lying land.

-The Louisiana coast was experiencing hurricane-force wind gusts by 12 p.m.
-CDT, and a string of tornado warnings had been issued as the catastrophic storm bore down.
+Winds gusted above hurricane force to 127 mph while Laura's northern eyewall moved onshore over Cameron Parish, the National Hurricane Center said, and forecasters said even stronger winds were possible that could rip apart buildings, level trees and toss vehicles like toys.

-Winds gusted above hurricane force to 91 mph at a coastal monitoring station while Laura was still offshore, and forecasters said even stronger winds were coming that could rip apart buildings, level trees and toss vehicles like toys.
+Tens of thousands were without power as howling winds and sheets of rain from the hurricane pummeled the Louisiana and Texas coasts.

 Laura, a potentially life-threatening hurricane, has raised fears of a 20-foot storm surge that forecasters said would be “unsurvivable” and capable of inundating entire communities.